By: Mark Sheldon Villanueva on November 10th, 2022

 Have you ever received unexpected MFA approval prompts at odd times?
 If you have, only hit “Approve” if you're sure you're the one logging in; multiple random prompts could signify that you are under an MFA Prompt Bombing attempt.

 The idea behind the attack is simple: A cyber actor obtains login credentials for an account with MFA.
-Then they bombard a legitimate user with authentication requests hoping for notification fatigue to kick in.
-And, if they time it right, the user might approve one of the requests in frustration trying to silence the notifications.
+Then they bombard a legitimate user with authentication requests hoping for MFA fatigue to kick in.
+The goal is that you might accidentally approve one of the requests in frustration trying to get rid of the annoying notifications on your phone.
 Once that happens, the attacker will have complete access to the compromised account.
-That's what they are counting on.

 MFA prompt bombing works best with authentication requests involving phone calls or texts, but hackers can do it with any "phishable" factors.